GabrielJonatas/GabrielJonatas/README.md

 Hi!
 I’m Gabriel.
-I'm working to make a transiction from the path that i would become an engineer to become a possible new Dev :D
+I'm working to make a transiction from the path that i would become an engineer to become a new Dev :D

 Olá!
 Eu me chamo Gabriel.
-Estou trabalhando para fazer a transição do caminho que me tornaria um engenheiro para me tornar um possivel novo desenvolvedor :D
+Estou trabalhando para fazer a transição do caminho que me tornaria um engenheiro para me tornar um novo desenvolvedor :D

 I'm interest in programming and solve problems.